-In What Is Strategy?, I define a strategy as “a well-aligned set of activities that results in a valuable position within a competitive landscape.”
+In What Is Strategy?, I define a strategy as “a set of well-aligned activities with the aim of occupying a valuable position within a competitive landscape.”

 Surprise is an incredibly useful tool during competition since telling our competitors what we’re going to do before we do it gives them a chance to devise a better course of action than they would have made otherwise.
 And since there’s always a competitive element to strategy, it seems like we would always want to keep our strategies a secret until we execute on them.